gizmo385/gizmo385.github.io/_posts/2014-10-29-Hello-World-in-Java.md

 public final static PrintStream out = null;
 ```

 Wait a minute, what do you mean ```System.out``` is null?
-If ```System.out``` is null, how could I possibly call ```println``` without having Java fall apart and spit the ever-so-helpful NullPointerException?
+If ```System.out``` is null, how could I possibly call ```println``` without having Java fall apart and spit out the ever-so-helpful NullPointerException?
 Well hold your horses and let's have a look.
 The System class is one of the first classes that is loaded by the JVM when it starts program execution, and when it is initialized the ```initializeSystemClass``` method is called.
 This method does many important things, including setting up System.out.
 The lines that properly initializes it is:

 ```java
 FileOutputStream fdOut = new FileOutputStream(FileDescriptor.out);
 setOut0(newPrintStream(fdOut,
     props.getProperty("sun.stdout.encoding")));
 ```
-The first thing that you might notice is that we're openning up a [FileOutputStream](http://docs.oracle.com/javase/8/docs/api/java/io/FileOutputStream.html).
+The first thing that you might notice is that we're opening up a [FileOutputStream](http://docs.oracle.com/javase/8/docs/api/java/io/FileOutputStream.html).
 Why?
-Well, we're openning a FileOutputStream on a [FileDescriptor](http://docs.oracle.com/javase/8/docs/api/java/io/FileDescriptor.html).
+Well, we're opening a FileOutputStream on a [FileDescriptor](http://docs.oracle.com/javase/8/docs/api/java/io/FileDescriptor.html).
 Because stdout is not handled in the same way on all platforms, Java created the FileDescriptor class, whose sole responsibility is to handle setting up the input and output file handles.
 After setting up a FileOutputStream for stdout, the ```setOut0``` method is called, which has the following signature:

 ```java
 private static native void setOut0(PrintStream out);
 ```

 This is a Java native method, which means that its implementation is backed by native code defined using the JNI (Java Native Interface).
-As you delve deeper and deeper into the Java stadard library, you will come to discover that many of the base operations in the language ultimately fall down to native methods.
+As you delve deeper and deeper into the Java standard library, you will come to discover that many of the base operations in the language ultimately fall down to native methods.
 This is especially true for file IO and operations that involve system calls.
 The standard template for a native method that will be executing C code looks something like this:

 ```C
 JNIEXPORT void JNICALL Java_ClassName_MethodName